petaverse-cloud/pv-docs-site/docs/devices/1-getting-started/5_health-safety.md

 + Frienldy Materials:

    We select materials compatible with your pet's skin to prevent allergies or irritations.
-These materials undergo rigorous testing to meet health and safety standards.
+These materials undergo rigorous testing to meet habit and safety standards.

 + Harmless Design: